BleuLlama/Prosser/README.md

  - OnLoad()	- once, when the file is loaded / player walks in
  - OnUnload()	- once, when the file is unloaded / player leaves
  - RoomDescription() - when the user types "look"
- - Poll()		- just before the command prompt is printed out
+ - OnPoll()		- just before the command prompt is printed out
  - Typed() 	- the user typed this.
 See above for more info

 Here is a list of expected structures in a room